 What has interested me for quite a while, however, is a gap in the record that amounts to nearly two years.
-You might be telling me very shortly that I’ve been looking at these albums for too long, but here’s the thing: from early 1904 until the end of 1905 there are no cuttings whatsoever, and it’s not as if there was a lack of news or a paper shortage.
+You might be telling me very shortly that I’ve been looking at these albums for too long, but here’s the thing: from the end of 1903 until the middle of 1905 there are hardly any cuttings, and it’s not as if there was a lack of news or a paper shortage.
 Now, I should emphasise that this is purely my own personal theory, but I think I’ve found the answer, and I’m looking at Sir Ernest Shackleton.

 Shackleton was the Secretary of the RSGS in 1904 and 1905, during which time he and his bride, Emily, stayed at 14 South Learmonth Gardens in Edinburgh.
 Shackleton was so keen to take up his new post that he had persuaded Emily to give up the idea of a honeymoon.
 When he strode into the Society’s rooms in Queen Street he was bursting with energy – like a grenade, in fact.
 The effect was almost the same.